Today's bride has many options as to who will walk her down the aisle

-If your mother and/or extended family raised you: Dad has never been in the picture.
-Mom has raised you, and she did a pretty good job, if you do say so yourself.
+If you don’t have a relationship with your father: Dad has never been in the picture.
+Mom has raised you, and she did an amazing job, if you do say so yourself.
 Now that you’re older, she’s become not just a mother, but also a good friend.
 Honor Mom by asking her to walk with you down the aisle.
 If you were raised by Mom’s family as a joint effort, consider asking extended family members.
 If you are close to your grandfather or an uncle, ask him to walk you down the aisle and give your hand to your groom.
 Don’t forget to think about your brother.
 If he has always been there for you, he might be honored to step up and fill these shoes.
 Whichever family member you choose for the aisle walk, they’ll all be there as guests to support your marriage.

 If you are getting remarried: Dad walked with you once, and he is willing to support you again.
 If you would like him to escort you down the aisle, then go for it!
 There’s nothing that says you can’t walk with him just because you haven’t been living under his roof for fifteen years.
-Enjoy this special moment with Dad.
+Enjoy this special moment with Dad or your selected family member.
 However, if you’ve grown apart from your parents, you’re also allowed to consider your options.
-If you have a son who’s old enough and mature, ask him if he would like to participate in your new marriage in this way.
+If you have a child who’s old enough and mature, ask them if they would like to participate in your new marriage in this way.
 Either way, make sure that you and the person you’re walking with feels comfortable and proud to be walking down the wedding aisle arm-in-arm.

-If you want to walk alone: You’ve been on your own for a long time, and there are no family members who you feel comfortable asking.
-Also, as an independent bride, you worry that leaning on someone else’ arm as you walk down the aisle shows you’re not self-sufficient.
-We’re all about beautiful brides with spirit.
-By carrying yourself to your fiance, you certainly can symbolize your independence as a woman as well as your choice, not anyone else’s decision, to join with your partner in marriage.
-However, we recommend walking down the aisle with someone not because we doubt what you’re made of.
+If you want to walk alone: You are a strong independent person or maybe there are no family members who you feel comfortable asking.
+You are your own person and you have spirit.
+It is okay to walk alone and with confidence to your Fiance.
+You can symbolize your independence as a woman.
+It is your choice, not anyone else’s decision, to join with your partner in marriage.
+Walking down the aisle with someone does not have to be because you are seeking their approval or acknowledgment.
+No one doubts what you’re made of.
 Rather, we know how special it is to have someone with you to share those moments and morally support you as you enter a new stage of life.
-If you’re walking alone, consider your motives, your family’s wishes, and your happiness with this decision.
+If you’re walking alone, consider your motives and your happiness with this decision.
 If you’re walking alone to dodge family drama, then consider compromises and ultimately choose what makes you feel the most happy and supported on your wedding day.
-However, if you’re confident about going solo and you can gather all the support you need by looking to the end of the aisle where your groom awaits, then step out and strut down that aisle on your own to your future husband.
+However, if you’re confident about going solo and you can gather all the support you need by looking to the end of the aisle where your groom or partner awaits, then step out and strut down that aisle on your own to the person YOU chose for your future.
 From that moment forward, you’ll never have to walk alone again.